 This annual event held in Howth in north Dublin celebrates Irish seafood in this niche festival.
 You can discover what there is to do in Howth alongside food tasting and demonstrations and music entertainment too.
 Other events on the programme include hikes on Howth Head, trips around Ireland’s Eye and more, bringing this little fishing town alive during a weekend in May.

 Burren Slow Food Festival, Clare – https://www.slowfoodclare.com/

 Another annual food festival is the Burren Slow Food Festival, held in County Clare.
 Slow Food is a global, grassroots movement that links the pleasure of food with community and environment.
 It’s a great foodie weekend in which you can learn about cooking through talks and demonstrations, chat with local producers and taste wonderful samples of various dishes.
-Alongside these there are market stalls, pop-up cafes and food events such as a banquet on the Saturday night and a family buffet on the Sunday.
+Alongside these, there are market stalls, pop-up cafes and food events such as a banquet on Saturday night and a family buffet on Sunday.

 Uisneach Bealtaine Fire Celebration, Westmeath – http://uisneach.ie/fire-festival/

 This annual event, held in May, is an Irish Celtic festival held on the Hill of Uisneach.
 The Uisneach Fire Festivals is a day-long celebration that brings back to life ancient pagan ceremonies.
 As well as music, craft and artisan foods, you will also find holistic healing, guided heritage walks and re-enactments, and dusk at the festival sees a unique fire parade, the centrepiece of which is a huge fire.

 Bloom Festival, Dublin – https://bloominthepark.com/